jekymin8232/vitalguardai-com/README.md

 ## I do not work for South Korea.
 I work for people around the world.
 **I received no support from anyone and continued my AI research while working as a contract employee.
 My monthly salary is approximately $1,500.
 Considering that South Korea’s GDP per capita is around $36,000, a contract worker earning $1,500 per month is often left with barely $100 after basic living expenses.**

 **Even with only $100 remaining each month, I refused to give up on AI research.
-In truth, burnout had already become inevitable.Burnout leads to a devastating sense of helplessness, resentment toward life itself, and even deep disillusionment with South Korea.
-I am neither Jesus nor the Buddha.
-I cannot simply overcome this kind of suffering without struggle, because I am only human.**
+In truth, burnout had already become inevitable.Burnout leads to a devastating sense of helplessness, resentment toward life itself, and even deep disillusionment with South Korea.**

+**I am neither Jesus nor the Buddha.
+I respect and admire Muhammad, and I believe Islam is a truly great religion.
+One of the reasons is the strong tradition of hospitality and respect shown toward guests, which I find deeply admirable.
+In my view, a religion that sincerely honors and treats guests with kindness reflects a great moral value.**

+### I cannot simply overcome this kind of suffering without struggle, because I am only human.

 **Yet I still chose not to quit, because I believe that economic hardship can sometimes allow a person to genuinely understand and connect with the suffering of refugees and the poor.**